projectcalico/vpp-dataplane/test/scale/README.md

 Scaling the number of pods is possible up to the buffer limit of VPP, or to the limit number of IP addresses in our IPPool.
 CNI and CalicoVPP agent respond quite quickly to the creation of real pods.
 We use [*kboom*](https://github.com/mhausenblas/kboom) to conduct this test.
+A real test gave 240 real pods (limit came from limit number of IP addresses in the IPPool).

 ### Scaling involving restarting nodes/pods: